DragonMinded/naomidiag/README.md

 If you just want to run this on your naomi, net boot `naomidiag.bin` using your favorite net boot software.
 If you wish to modify a test or compile from source, first make sure you have https://github.com/DragonMinded/libnaomi set up.
 Then, activate the libnaomi environment and run `make` to compile a new version.

+You are free to download, compile, play, remix or redistribute the binary or source code for non-commercial purposes only!
+No warranty is expressed or implied by this repo or any of the code or binaries within it.

 Monitor Tests
 -------------